LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 # MercSG Lineage2 Guide
 -Stuffs here are all personal ~~crap~~ opinions of ShaSha</br> -This article is applicable to all gamers regardless of how much you spend on this game</br>
--Check my youtube channel & facebook to explore more!!!
+-Checkout my youtube channel & facebook to explore more!!!
 Clan Members please support! </br> Youtube link here
 Facebook link here